 C. If your organization has an expired federally negotiated Indirect Cost Rate Agreement:

-If you had federally negotiated indirect cost rate agreement that is now expired, do not use it.
+If you have an expired federally negotiated indirect cost rate agreement, you cannot use it.
 You may choose one of the options listed above in section A.

 Subtab 2: Project Income